Updated April 5, 2023

 Spring batch architecture is defined as a set of methods and/or rules that define how a computer system would function, organize, and/or get implemented in order to fulfill a certain task on processing batches on the Spring application framework.
 And in defining the architecture, the capabilities and the modelling is described in order to make users understand the usability of the same.
 In the current world, the enterprises require applications to contain the capability to process in bulk in order to complete the business operations with critical timelines, and this is where the processing in Spring Batch comes into play.
 This is a lightweight and comprehensive framework that allows applications to process batch processing for enterprises.
 The architecture is built on the Spring framework that includes POJO based approach for the development of applications, ease of use, improved productivity and hence extends the same benefits into the spring batch.

-Spring Batch Architecture
+Explanation of Spring Batch Architecture

 Getting into some history of the Spring Batch architecture.
 With the advent of API-based frameworks, there was increased popularity among enterprises building web and/or microservices-based frameworks.
 And due to the same, there is a notable shortfall in the development of processing requirements of Java-based applications.
 And as a result of that, many in-house solutions were developed.
 It was then time when SpringSource and Accenture collaborated together to formulate the Spring Batch architecture, which not only looked at the shortcomings as discussed earlier but also looked into a standardized processing approach in software, framework, and tool so that the enterprises can leverage the same for creation of an application that supports batch processing.